Safe Work Australia 2022–2023 Operational Plan

 The activities we will undertake in 2022–2023

 The activities we will undertake in 2022-2023 support the strategies outlined in the Safe Work Australia Corporate Plan 2022-2026 and reflect the priorities agreed by Safe Work Australia Members.

 During 2021, we continued our efforts to respond to the unprecedented situation arising from the COVID-19 pandemic.
 In 2022–2023, given the ongoing WHS implications for Australian workplaces, COVID-19 will remain an ongoing priority.
 Safe Work Australia will continue to assist Australian workplaces to manage the ongoing health and safety risks of COVID-19.
 We will also consider the relevance of our COVID-19 guidance and tools in relation to other infectious diseases in the workplace.
 This work will contribute to the ongoing Australian economic recovery from the pandemic by helping to ensure safe workplaces and providing assurance to Australians that they are able to return to their usual activities.

 Notwithstanding the importance and ongoing priority of the COVID-19 response, we will also continue to progress other key activities.
 These activities include:

 - implementing WHS ministers’ responses to the recommendations of the 2018 independent review of the model WHS laws

 - finalising the review of the workplace exposure standards and progressing the recommendations to WHS ministers for approval

 - providing ongoing guidance and information to support the national transition to GHS Revision 7

-- preparing guidance and information on WHS and workers’ compensation matters relating to the gig economy
+- building on existing guidance and information on WHS relating to the gig economy

 - developing accessible, effective and practical material to support the model WHS legislative framework to aid understanding and compliance, particularly for small business